Buying Small Gifts for a Large Group When You’re on a Budget

-Find me someone who won’t say “OMG how BRILLIANT!” about these chocolate-filled Starbucks cups… I’ll wait. 😉 This super clever packaging uses Starbucks cold beverage cups (or you can use this inexpensive set that comes with the dome lids), Almond Hershey Kisses, a little white tissue paper, and a green straw.
-Feel free to conceal a surprise inside (like gift cards!) or give as is.
-You could even swap out the Kisses with your favorite gold foil candy, like Rolos, Werther’s Originals, or Reese’s!
+Find me someone who won’t say “OMG how BRILLIANT!” about these chocolate-filled Starbucks cups… I’ll wait. 😉 This super clever packaging uses clear beverage cups, gold-foiled candies, a little white tissue paper, and a green straw.
+Feel free to conceal a surprise inside (like a gift card) or give as is.

 3. Winter Survival Kit

-Cold weather means crisp, dry air — but it can leave your skin feeling dry and lips dehydrated.
-Sooth chapped winter lips with cocoa butter balm or Lip Naturals balm, both available in a variety of yummy flavors!
-Combine with mini lotions and tissue travel packs to make a complete winter kit.
+Cold weather means crisp, dry air—but it can leave your skin feeling dry and lips dehydrated.
+Sooth chapped winter skin and lips with a buttery lip balm, mini hand lotion, and a pocket-size pack of tissues to make a complete winter kit.

-Give the gift of an at-home pedicure with an emery board, toe separators, and, of course, nail polish. 💅 Go with a universal color for all of your recipients or purchase this nail polish gift set with 20 different gorgeous colors!
+Give the gift of an at-home pedicure with an emery board, toe separators, and, of course, nail polish. 💅 You can even grab Lina’s FREE “For Your Mistle TOES” gift tag to complete the whole set.

 Make a Rae Dunn inspired ornament with holiday buzzwords or personalize it with your recipient’s name!
 Lina’s DIY is easy, fun, and totally frugal, but if you don’t own a Cricut machine, you can purchase similar decals on Etsy!